decision-making-mike/computer-networks-learning/README.md

 8.5\,\frac{\text{pages}}{\text{day}}.
 ```

-This speed will let me to complete those 674 pages in about
+This speed will let me to complete those 674 pages in

 ```math
 \frac{674\,\text{pages}}{8.5\,\frac{\text{pages}}{\text{day}}} \approx 79\,\text{days}.
 ```

-If we compare it to the average speed calculated above, this is better for about
+If we compare it to the average speed calculated above, this is better for

 ```math
 \frac{120\,\text{days} - 79\,\text{days}}{120\,\text{days}} \approx \frac{1}{3}.